pselle/important-diagrams/README.md

 TODO add details

-## Deploying
+## Deploying the project

 The project is deployed to Vercel as a static build.
-To deploy a staging (testnet) site:
+To deploy a staging (testnet) site from your local environment:

 ```
 npm run build:staging